Interlock-Rochester/interlock-rochester.github.io/content/3d-printed-handlestand-for-ipad.rst

 \*    \*    \*

-**The A\-Frame stand gets the iPad screen up to a comfortable eye\-level.
+**The A Frame stand gets the iPad screen up to a comfortable eye level.
  A recent study at Harvard concludes:** *"Head and neck posture during tablet computing can be improved by placing the tablet higher to avoid low gaze angles (i.e. on a table rather than on the lap) and through the